molarmanful/eldur/README.md

 ## Overview

-> _An eccentric bitmap microfont for all your spellcasting needs._
+**eldur** /ˈɛldʏr/ _n._

+1. _(Icelandic)_ fire.

-**eldur** is a monospace bitmap font with a 5x13 bounding box (4px avg width, 3px descent, 10px ascent, 5px x-height, 8px cap height).
+1. A monospace bitmap font with a 5x13 bounding box (4px avg width, 3px descent, 10px ascent, 5px x-height, 8px cap height).
 It takes strong inspiration from [upright-italic type](https://en.wikipedia.org/wiki/Italic_type#Upright_italics) to create a font that aims to balance aesthetics, compactness and readability at the 4-5px level.

    Some glyphs come from [scientifica](https://github.com/nerdypepper/scientifica) and [creep](https://github.com/romeovs/creep), often with modifications to adhere to eldur's design.

 ## Gallery